Vernon Township, Hancock County, Indiana

 Vernon Township is one of nine townships in Hancock County, Indiana, United States.
-As of the 2010 census, its population was 11,005 and it contained 4,322 housing units.
+As of the 2020 census, its population was 15,615 and it contained 4,322 housing units.

 History

 Vernon Township was organized in 1836.
 It was named after Mount Vernon, the plantation home of President George Washington.
-Vernon Township which includes McCordsville, Fortville and the unincorporated portion of Vernon Township are reported to have a population of 14,089 according to the 2020 census.
+Vernon Township which includes McCordsville, Fortville and the unincorporated portion of Vernon Township are reported to have a population of 15,615 according to the 2020 census.

 Frank Littleton Round Barn was listed on the National Register of Historic Places in 1993.
 This round barn was built in 1903.
 The Littleton Barn is a three-story round barn with an expansive hayloft and cupola.
 The barn is 102 feet in diameter making it the largest round barn in Indiana.
 The design is simple with vertically symmetrical windows on the first and second floor with a series of square windows along the roofline.
 The large domed roof leads to the large cupola that also features a number of windows.
 The Littleton Barn has become a regular feature on Indiana barn tours and remains one of the most well-known barns in the state.

 Vernon Township Fire Department (VTFD) was founded in May 2019 with the opening of the new Vernon Township Fire Station 431 located at 600 Vitality Drive in Fortville.
 The McCordsville and Fortville Volunteer Fire Departments merged with the new Vernon Township Fire Department.
 The new EMS Department was started in January 2020.
 Previously EMS was outsourced to Seals/Priority Ambulance Service.
 The new Fire Department and Ambulance Service (EMS) became part of the Vernon Township Fire Protection Territory in June 2020.
 The Territory is made up of Vernon Township (Provider Unit), the Town of McCordsville (Participating Unit) and the Town of Fortville (Participating Unit).
 In December 2021 VTFD firefighters began 24/7 on station service operating from the McCordsville Volunteer Station on Form Street.
-A new full-service station is being built near the corner of 600 and 900 in McCordsville.
-Completion is expected in 2023.
+A new full-service fire station was built near the corner of 600 and 900 in McCordsville and opened in August 2023.

 Geography

-According to the 2010 census, the township has a total area of 31.33 sqmi, of which 31.26 sqmi (or 99.78%) is land and 0.07 sqmi (or 0.22%) is water.
+According to the 2020 census, the township has a total area of 31.33 sqmi, of which 31.26 sqmi (or 99.78%) is land and 0.07 sqmi (or 0.22%) is water.